factsfinder/phoenix_api/README.md

 - Authentication using [`Guardian`](https://github.com/ueberauth/guardian)
 - S3 uploads and fetching and thumbailing images using arc,arc_ecto, ex_aws and ex_aws_s3.

+### Todo
+- At present there are 3 models/schemas in this bolerplates.
+Users, Posts, and Chats.
+Graphql resolvers needs some refinements.
+Basically I need setup assocations a bit better so that I can just preload easily.
+- Possibly integrate dataloader queries too.
+- Improve the way thumbnailing is done.
+Maybe check ImageProxy library for that ?

 ### To start your Phoenix server:

 - Install dependencies with `mix deps.get`